alejandra-badia/ecommerce-marketing-bi-engine/README.md

 1. **Incomplete customer history:** First-observed customer dates may not reflect true acquisition dates, limiting the reliability of new-versus-returning classification and LTV conclusions.
 2. **Platform attribution:** Platform-reported revenue may overlap across channels and should not be interpreted as incremental revenue without further validation.
-3. **Descriptive period comparison:** Differences between the baseline and scaling periods do not establish that marketing spend alone caused the observed changes.
+3. **Descriptive period comparison:** Data preparation, metric validation, order-level integrity checks, and a review of daily and monthly sales pacing were performed to support comparability across the baseline and scaling periods.
+No significant holiday-seasonality peaks or troughs were observed in the reviewed data.
+These checks strengthen confidence in the reported period-over-period patterns, but the analysis remains observational and does not isolate marketing spend from all other potential contributors to the changes.
+Additional historical data would enable comparisons across more periods and seasonal cycles, while further analysis of factors such as pricing, promotions, channel mix, and broader demand trends could help assess alternative explanations for the observed changes.
 4. **Campaign-level detail:** Channel-level results do not identify the specific campaigns, audiences, or placements responsible for the decline in reported efficiency.
-5. **Profitability:** Revenue efficiency is not equivalent to profitability.
-A complete assessment would require relevant product costs, fulfillment costs, and other contribution-margin inputs.
+5. **Profitability scope:** Marketing Profit reflects Net Sales less modeled COGS and advertising spend.
+It is not a complete measure of company-wide operating profit, as fixed overhead, taxes, and other costs outside the modeled scope may not be included.
-6. **Customer lifecycle measurement:** The current cohort analysis does not independently establish validated retention rates, customer loyalty, or true customer lifetime value.
+6. **Customer lifecycle measurement:** Incomplete pre-baseline customer history may affect new-versus-returning classification and limits the ability to validate true acquisition dates, cohort-based retention rates, customer loyalty, and customer lifetime value.
+The observed returning-customer share may represent a lower bound, assuming customer matching and the active-customer denominator are reliable.

 These limitations inform the recommended next steps and help distinguish observed results from hypotheses requiring further testing.